patrickfrey/mewa/doc/tutorial.md

 We have seen how a very primitive compiler is written in _Lua_ using _Mewa_.
 We could compile and run a simple demo program in the shell.

-I hope I could give you some overview about one way writing a compiler front-end.
+I hope I could give you some overview about one way to write a compiler front-end.
-To see another approach can be interesting, even if you go along another path.
+Learning about another approach can be interesting, even if you go along another path.

 _Mewa_ is based on very old ideas and offers nothing new.
-But it is a pragmatic approach that brings the implementation of non trivial compiler front-ends for a single person within reach.
+But it is a pragmatic approach that brings the implementation of a prototype of a non trivial compiler front-end for a single person within reach.